Study Finds 8 Best Close Grip Bench Press Alternatives (Most Muscle Growth)

 The diamond pushup is one of the most effective triceps exercises employing body weight that lifters have in their arsenal.
 They require no equipment and can be performed anywhere, but they are a very challenging exercise to do and place excessive stress on the wrists, shoulders and elbows.

 Lifters should slowly ease into this exercise to allow their connective tissues and joints to adapt and get stronger at this close grip bench press alternative.
-Due to the challenging nature of this exercise, certain machines for arms at the gym may be used to bring the triceps up to speed such as seated triceps extensions.
+Because this exercise is demanding, some gym machines for arms like seated triceps extensions can help develop the triceps effectively.

 How to Perform the Diamond Pushups: